ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

 # Specify the command to run the model server
 CMD ["uvicorn", "scripts.serve_model:app", "--host", "0.0.0.0", "--port", "8000"]
 ```
 The Dockerfile uses the PyTorch image with the ACL backend as the base image for the container.
 The working directory is set to `/app` where the trained model and the scripts to deploy the model are copied.
 The container runs a FastAPI application (`scripts/serve_model.py`) on port 8000.
 This script is called by `uvicorn` when the container is run.
+Uvicorn is a fast, lightweight ASGI (Asynchronous Server Gateway Interface) server, a good fit for serving Python web applications such as this.

 ## Deploy the trained model using FastAPI
 FastAPI is an easy way to serve your trained model as API.
-You use a FastAPI application (´scripts/serve_model.py`) that loads your pre-trained model, accepts image uploads, and makes predictions on the uploaded images:
+You use a FastAPI application that loads your pre-trained model, accepts image uploads, and makes predictions on the uploaded images as shown in ´scripts/serve_model.py`:

 ```python
 import torch